wunderio/drupal-project/README.md

 You should use the following naming convention for your custom keys: `SEC_{PROJECT_NAME}_{CONTEXT}` where `CONTEXT` refers to the environment you are working on, such as `silta_dev` (development context) or `silta_finland` (production context).
 For example, if you are working on the `drupal-project` project in the `silta_dev` environment, you should use the `SEC_DRUPAL_PROJECT_SILTA_DEV` key.

 The `silta/silta.secret` file is a YAML file that contains the encrypted secrets for your project in the default `silta-dev` context.
 You can add more files for other contexts, such as `silta/silta-prod.secret` for the production context.

+## Contributing

+This project is maintained by [Wunder](https://wunder.io/).
+We welcome contributions from the community.

+Internally, we use JIRA for project management, but we also use GitHub issues for public projects.

+Introduce your idea in the issue queue and prefix the pull request and commit messages with the issue key in the following format: `GH-123: Add a new feature`.
+In this way, the issue is automatically linked to your contribution.